SebastianPetak/automation-registration-target/README.md

 # Automation Registration Target

-A registration form and database for automation testing
+A registration form and database sandbox for automation testing

 ## Installation